 Many a times we hear a cry that politicians should retire, at a certain fixed age like other professions.
 This is a well justified demand.
-We should expect these people — who govern the country — to be efficient.
+We can expect the people who govern the country to be efficient.
 But then a pertinent question arises – what should be the ideal age when a politician should retire.
 Some say it should be 65 while some others argue that it should be 75.
 I, however, don’t believe in any such age-barriers.
-A 70-year old person may be more energetic than a 30-year old… it all depends on how one lives his life.
+A 70-year old person may be more energetic than a 30-year old.
+It all depends on how one lives his life.

-Sounds fascinating?
-It does, it does… It is a nearly impossible proposition.
-All politicians will vehemently protest against such an exam-system and even if this ever executed in practice our corrupted netas will soon reduce it to a mockery by cheating, leaking the question paper, bribing the invigilators, forcing the invigilators to cooperate at gun-point…and what not?
+It is a nearly impossible proposition.
+All politicians will vehemently protest against such an exam-system and even if this ever executed in practice our corrupted netas will soon reduce it to a mockery by cheating, leaking the question paper, bribing the invigilators, forcing the invigilators to cooperate at gun-point, and what not?
 Such is their nature!